Almost any pallet can be modified to create a raised bed on a pallet. This is a pretty quick way to build a raised bed on a pallet.

 1. Choose the location that you will want your raised bed, place the pallet there and level it before lining it with landscape fabric and filling it with soil.
 It’ll be too heavy to move once it’s full.

-3. Cut large sheets of landscape fabric and place it over top of the wire mesh right in to the corners.
+3. Cut sheets of landscape fabric and place it over top of the wire mesh right in to the corners.
 It doesn’t need to be flat and perfect but it does need to have complete coverage with no holes or gaps in it at all.

 If the landscape fabric is thin (rated 5 year or less) then use two or three layers of it over the metal mesh.
-12 year (or more) landscape fabric you’ll only need one layer.
+12 year (or more) fabric you’ll only need one layer.

 Then poke a few holes in it with a small screwdriver so that the water can escape in a few additional areas.
 Don’t make the holes large enough for the soil to escape.

 Fill your new raised bed with garden soil.
 Choose good healthy soil enriched with manure, this will help your veggies be as healthy as possible.
 Fill it leaving just about 2″ of space up to the top edge.

 I recommend carrots because they’re easy.
 Sprinkle the carrot seeds over the soil using a seeder to prevent overseeding.
 It makes spreading the tiny carrot seeds easier and more consistent.
 It’s really easy to over plant a container of carrot seeds because they cannot easily be seen once they hit the soil.